irjudson/client/README.md

 ### Documentation

-Documentation for the Nitrogen client library can be found online at the [API endpoint](https://api.nitrogen.io/docs/) or in the npm module itself in `docs`.
+Documentation for the Nitrogen client library can be found online at the [Nitrogen project](http://nitrogen.io).

 ### Contributing to the project.

 1. Clone or fork this repo: `https://github.com/nitrogenjs/client`
 2. If you are building on Windows, make sure to fetch all of the node-gyp dependencies as explained here: https://github.com/TooTallNate/node-gyp#installation
 2. Fetch and install its node.js dependencies: `npm install`
 3. Run a [Nitrogen server](https://github.com/nitrogenjs/service) locally that the tests can run against in test mode (NODE_ENV=test).
 4. Run the tests to make sure everything is setup correctly: `npm test`